pandorafms/pandorafms/pandora_server/util/chatops_integration/README.md

-# Pandora FMS Mattermost Plugin
+# Pandora FMS ChatOps plugins
-A plugin for [Pandora FMS](https://github.com/pandorafms/pandorafms) to enable notifications to ChatOps solutions.
+A set of plugins for [Pandora FMS](https://github.com/pandorafms/pandorafms) to enable notifications to ChatOps solutions.

 #Solutions covered
 1. Slack